-The Documentation & software CD included with your NPort S8000 is designed to make the installation and configuration procedure easy and straightforward.
-This auto-run CD includes the Device Search Utility (DSU) (to broadcast search for all NPort S8000 accessible over the network and firmware upgrade), NPort driver for Windows and Linux platforms (for COM mapping), and the NPort S8000 User's Manual.
+The Documentation & software CD included with your NPort S9000 makes the installation and configuration procedure easy and straightforward.
+This auto-run CD includes the Device Search Utility (DSU) (to broadcast search for all NPort S9000s accessible over the network and firmware upgrade), NPort driver for Windows and Linux platforms (for COM mapping), and the NPort S9000 User's Manual.

-This chapter will instruct you on how to install the necessary software and provide the steps to mapping virtual COM port to help user's software keep working as usual.
+This chapter will instruct you on how to install the software and provide the steps to map virtual COM port to help user's software keep working as usual.